johelzarco/Android-RoboticArm/README.md

 #Android-RoboticArm

-##Robotic arm controlled from an Android device and Arduino.
+##Robotic arm controlled from an Android device.

 [View the complete tutorial for this project.](http://bio-robotics.org)